-In HPDC processes, when the liquid melt is injected into the die cavity, it flows through ingates with high velocity.
-When the mould cavity is completely filled melted metal is maintained in pressure by stroke: in this condition the solidification phase begins.
+In HPDC processes, when the liquid melt is injected into the die cavity, it flows through ingates at high speeds.
+When the mould cavity is completely filled, melted metal is maintained in pressure by stroke: in this condition the solidification phase begins.
 Cast material takes up less space when solid than when liquid and this space will appear where there is a hot spot in the casting.
 The shrinkage is as high as wall thickness is heavy.
 The causes of this defect are different wall thickness, cross section too thick, metal pressure too low, gate too thin for maintenance pressure.

 To avoid frequent casting rejection the solidification process must be examined very carefully: gates and runner geometry, cooling channels, thermal cycle and pressure in the cavity are the areas object of the simulation analysis.

 If the shrinkage porosity is small in diameter and limited to the very centre of thick sections it won’t cause massive problems.
 However, if it is larger in size, or joined together, it can severely weaken a casting.
 In the worst case porosity appear to the surface and impair the aesthetical quality.

 How to avoid defects with simulation